baculaa/MoTiS_310/parameters/README.md

 <img width="979" alt="Screen Shot 2022-08-09 at 12 14 54 PM" src="https://user-images.githubusercontent.com/110315314/183743462-b61c8099-e5f5-43b1-9216-b80ea1b75d17.png">

 You will be asked to enter information in this order: reference X goal, reference Y goal, radius/length, number of robots, and orientation of shape.
 Below I will describe each of the inputs:

-1. Reference X goal: The robot will be seen on a 2D plane.
-This is the “origin” which the robot will be placed upon based on the other inputs.
-This is specifically the X coordinate.
-2. Reference Y goal: The robot will be seen on a 2D plane.
-This is the “origin” which the robot will be placed upon based on the other inputs.
-This is specifically the Y coordinate.
-3. Radius/length: Self explanatory, just wants the size of the shape.
-4. Number of robots: Self explanatory; however, must keep in mind that some shapes have different constraints for the minimum required robots.
-5. Orientation of shape: Must enter in degrees, will rotate the shape based on that.

 With knowing the information now, you must enter them as you see in the example above, you must have a comma in between for the program to parse through and store them into an array.